-Students who withdraw from the university after the start of the term must complete a Withdrawal Form through the Registrar's Office.
-Students should also notify the Office of Financial Aid of their current and future term enrollment plans with an enrollment revision form.
-If financial aid funds were used to pay tuition and fees, and a student withdraws, any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule in the OSU Schedule of Classes).
+Students who withdraw from the university after the start of the term must complete a Withdrawal Form through the Registrar's Office and notify the Office of Financial Aid of their current and future term enrollment plans with an Enrollment Revision Form.
+If financial aid funds were used to pay tuition and fees any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule on the Business Affairs page).

-The impact of a partial withdrawal (official or unofficial) will vary greatly by term, student status, type of aid awarded, participation, and other factors.
-Students, who plan to drop, withdraw, or not complete one or more course, should contact the Office of Financial Aid for a personalized evaluation of how a partial withdrawal will impact their current and future aid eligibility.
+The impact of a partial withdrawal (official or unofficial) will vary greatly by student status, type of aid awarded, participation, and other factors.
+Students who plan to drop, withdraw, or not complete one or more courses, should contact the Office of Financial Aid for a personalized evaluation of how a partial withdrawal will impact their current and future aid eligibility.

 Students are expected to understand the terms, conditions, and requirements that relate to their financial aid award.
-Additional information on retaining full financial aid eligibility may be found on the Financial Aid webpage:
+Additional information on retaining full financial aid eligibility may be found on the Financial Aid webpages:

 Federal financial aid is awarded based on the expectation that a student will participate in all of their courses through the last day of the term.
-When a student does not complete the term, the Office of Financial Aid is required to review their eligibility for aid that has been or could be disbursed.
+When a student does not complete any courses, the Office of Financial Aid is required to review their eligibility for aid that has been or could be disbursed.
+A return of Title IV (federal aid) calculation must be completed for any student who did not complete the term.
 A student is considered to have earned the full amount of disbursed federal aid if they participated in all courses and completed more than 60% of the term.
 In cases where full participation and more than 60% term completion cannot be verified, a return of federal Title IV and other types of aid may be required.

 The Return of Title IV Funds calculation determines the amount of federal funds that must be returned by the institution as well as how much aid the student must return for the period of non-enrollment.
 For students who completed 60% or less of the term, a pro-rated schedule is used to determine the amount of aid that must to be returned.
 That means the percentage of aid that a student is eligible to retain for the term is based on the percentage of the term that they completed.
 If a return of aid amount is calculated, the funds must be repaid to the financial aid programs in the following order: